GEUS-Glaciology-and-Climate/pypromice/docs/install.rst

 .. _GitHub: https://github.com/GEUS-Glaciology-and-Climate/pypromice
 .. _environment.yml: https://github.com/GEUS-Glaciology-and-Climate/pypromice/blob/main/environment.yml

-The package has inbuilt unit tests, which can be ran to test the package installation:
+The package has inbuilt unit tests, which can be run to test the package installation:

 .. code:: console